Which of the following is a function of proteins? | Channels for Pearson+

 1

-Understand the role of proteins in biological systems.
-Proteins are large, complex molecules that play many critical roles in the body.
+Understand the diverse roles of proteins in biological systems.
+Proteins are macromolecules that perform a wide range of functions essential for life.

+Recognize that proteins are not primarily used for energy storage; this function is typically associated with carbohydrates and lipids.

+Identify that storing genetic information is the role of nucleic acids, such as DNA and RNA, not proteins.

 Watch next